daegalus/csrd/content.fr/02-creating-your-character/04-focus.md

 Many superheroes can fly, and some even have wings.
 You can use your wings for movement, attacks, and defense.

-* Rang 1: Hover
+* Rang 1: Survol
-* Rang 1: Flight Exertion
+* Rang 1: Vol Court
 * Rang 2: Wing Weapons
 * Rang 3: Attaque acrobatique ou Flying Companion
 * Rang 4: Difficile à toucher